OpenMined/PySyft/examples/ariann/README.md

-  --test                run testing on the complete test dataset --train               run training for n epochs --epochs EPOCHS       [needs --train] number of epochs to train on --websockets          use PyGrid nodes instead of a virtual network. (nodes
+  --test                run testing on the complete test dataset --train               run training for n epochs --epochs EPOCHS       [needs --train] number of epochs to train on --lr LR               [needs --train] learning rate of the SGD --websockets          use PyGrid nodes instead of a virtual network. (nodes
                         are launched automatically)
   --verbose             show extra information and metrics